tacclab/GBRAP/README.md

 Download the 'GBRAP_command_line_tool.py' from this GitHub repository.
 Ensure Python (version 3.x) is installed on your system.
 All necessary libraries are included in the tool, so no additional installations are required.

 ### 2. Download the input file:
 Download the RefSeq genome which you wish to analyse, from https://ftp.ncbi.nlm.nih.gov/genomes/refseq/ in the gbff format.
-The provided script is only able to analyse chromosomal level assemblies.
-Draft assemblies will not generate any data.
+The provided script is able to analyse **only chromosomal level assemblies**.
+Input files of draft assemblies will not generate any data.
 Please modify the 'skiplocus' filter if you wish to analyse a draft assembly.

 ### 3. Run the analysis:
 In your command line/terminal, navigate to the folder where the script is located and run either of the following commands: